Tanveer66/Salection_Sorting/README.md

 # Salection_Sorting
-This a simple Program in to Perform Selection Sorting
+This a simple Program in  JAVA to Perform Selection Sorting